joj-macho/Pythological-Playground/bank-manager-cli/README.md

-# Bank Account Manager
+# Bank Account Manager / ATM Simulator

 ## Description

-The Bank Account Manager program is a simple Python program that simulates the banking system that allows users to create and manage bank accounts.
-The program maintains a list of accounts and provides various functions such as creating a new account, depositing money, withdrawing money, checking balance, and displaying all accounts.
+The Bank Account Manager program is a Python program that emulates an Automated Teller Machine (ATM) experience.
+This program provides users with a convenient way to interact with their bank accounts by offering functionalities such as balance inquiries, withdrawals, deposits, and transfers.

 ## How it Works

+- The program employs a class-based approach with the <code>BankAccount</code> class serving as the core structure to manage user accounts.
+Each <code>BankAccount</code> instance represents a distinct user account and encapsulates attributes like the account holder's name, password, and account balance.

-- The program starts by creating two sample accounts for Joe and Mary using the <code>new_account</code> function.
+- The program initiates by displaying a welcome screen using the <code>display_centered</code> function and introducing a brief delay using the <code>time.sleep</code> function for a more engaging user experience.

-- The program then enters into a while loop that continues to execute until the user chooses to quit.
-Within the loop, the program displays a menu of options to the user, which the user can choose from by entering the corresponding letter.
-The program then prompts the user for input depending on the option chosen.
-For example, if the user chooses to deposit money, the program prompts the user for the account number, the amount to deposit, and the account password.

-- The program then calls the corresponding function to perform the user's selected operation.
-For instance, the <code>deposit()</code> function updates the account balance after validating the password and the deposit amount is positive.
-The <code>withdraw()</code> function updates the account balance after validating the password and checking that the requested withdrawal amount is less than the account balance.
-The <code>get_balance()</code> function retrieves the balance for the given account number, provided the password matches.
-The <code>show_accounts()</code> function is used to display details of all accounts or a particular account number.
+- On startup, the user is prompted to enter their name, password, and initial balance to create their account.
+These details are used to initialize an instance of the <code>BankAccount</code> class.

+- The main loop presents users with a menu containing five options: Balance Inquiry, Withdrawal, Deposit, Transfer, and Exit.
+Users select an option by entering the corresponding number.
+The program processes the chosen operation by calling the appropriate methods on the user's account instance.

+- During interactions, the program provides informative messages to guide users through each step of the operation.
+It also introduces a short delay using <code>time.sleep</code> to simulate processing time, enhancing the realism of the ATM experience.
+For instance, when performing a balance inquiry, the program displays a "Processing..." message and a brief delay before revealing the user's account balance.

+- In case of withdrawals, deposits, and transfers, the program validates user inputs, ensuring that the provided amounts are valid positive numbers.
+If invalid inputs are detected, the program notifies the user accordingly.

-- The program exits the while loop when the user chooses to quit by entering 'q'.
+- The program exits the while loop when the user chooses to quit by entering '5'.

 ## Program Input & Output